-4 Definitions
+3. Definitions

+To assist working through and understanding this policy a number of key definitions need to be explained:

+Adult is anyone aged 18 or over.

+Adult at Risk is a person aged 18 or over who:

+- Has needs for care and support (whether or not the local authority is meeting any of those needs); and: - Is experiencing, or is at risk of, abuse or neglect; and; - As a result of those care and support needs is unable to protect themselves from either the risk of, or the experience of, abuse or neglect.

+Adult in need of care and support is determined by a range of factors including personal characteristics, factors associated with their situation or environment and social factors.
+Naturally, a person's disability or frailty does not mean that they will inevitably experience harm or abuse.

+In the context of safeguarding adults, the likelihood of an adult in need of care and support experiencing harm or abuse should be determined by considering a range of social, environmental and clinical factors, not merely because they may be defined by one or more of the above descriptors.

-- 4.1 To assist working through and understanding this policy a number of key definitions need to be explained: - 4.1.1 Adult at Risk is a person aged 18 or over who is in need of care and support regardless of whether they are receiving them, and because of those needs are unable to protect themselves against abuse or neglect.
-In recent years there has been a marked shift away from using the term 'vulnerable' to describe adults potentially at risk from harm or abuse. - 4.1.2 Abuse is a violation of an individual's human and civil rights by another person or persons.
-See section 5 for further explanations. - 4.1.3 Adult is anyone aged 18 or over. - 4.1.4 Adult safeguarding is protecting a person's right to live in safety, free from abuse and neglect. - 4.1.5 Capacity refers to the ability to make a decision at a particular time, for example when under considerable stress.
-The starting assumption must always be that a person has the capacity to make a decision unless it can be established that they lack capacity (MCA 2005).
+In recent years there has been a marked shift away from using the term 'vulnerable' to describe adults potentially at risk from harm or abuse.

+Abuse is a violation of an individual's human and civil rights by another person or persons.
+See section 4 for further explanations.

+Adult safeguarding is protecting a person's right to live in safety, free from abuse and neglect.

+Capacity refers to the ability to make a decision at a particular time, for example when under considerable stress.
+The starting assumption must always be that a person has the capacity to make a decision unless it can be established that they lack capacity (MCA 2005). (link to Appendix 2)

-5 Types of Abuse and Neglect - Definitions from the Care Act 2014
+4. Types of Abuse and Neglect